-The information contained in the GWP presents a synoptic view of GEO Flagships, Initiatives, Community Activities, including an overview of the scope and objectives of each activity, future plans, resources, leadership, and contributors.
+The information contained in the GWP presents a synoptic view of GEO Foundational Tasks, Community Activities, Initiatives and Flagships, including an overview of the scope and objectives of the activity, future plans, resources, leadership, and contributors.
 For Foundational Tasks, complete descriptions are provided, as well as an estimation of the resources needed to produce expected outputs for the period, both in terms of Secretariat resources and external contributions.
 More detailed information on GEO activities, including the complete implementation plan for GEO Initiatives and Flagships, can be found in the GWP Reference document.